-Second, the parent (the “lead beneficiary") must be eligible for a type of immigrant visa that allows for "derivative beneficiaries," meaning relatives who have the right to "accompany or follow to join" the lead beneficiary.
+Second, the parent ("lead beneficiary") must be eligible for a type of immigrant visa that allows for "derivative beneficiaries," meaning relatives who have the right to "accompany or follow to join" the lead beneficiary.
 The law allows derivative beneficiaries to receive LPR status because of their relationship with the lead beneficiary rather than their relationship with the petitioner.

 Fortunately, figuring out whether a relative is eligible for a type of immigrant visa that allows for derivative beneficiaries is in most cases simple: Only one of the family-based immigrant visa categories does not do so: the so-called "immediate relative" category.
-The “immediate relative” category includes a U.S. citizen's parents, spouse, and unmarried children under 21 years of age.
-(For more information about these categories, see "Green Card Through a U.S. Family Member: Who Qualifies?).
+This includes a U.S. citizen's parents, spouse, and unmarried children under 21 years of age.
+(For more information about these categories, see Green Card Through a U.S. Family Member: Who Qualifies?).
 Thus U.S. citizen petitioners cannot count on including the children of their parents, spouse, or young children.

 If, in this example, the LPR becomes a U.S. citizen, the immigrating spouse would become an immediate relative and would not be able to bring derivative children.
 Therefore, before going forward with an application for U.S. citizenship, the LPR and spouse would first need to figure out whether another way exists for the children to qualify for an immigrant visa.